 Collin Hansen has done an admirable job documenting the rise of Reformed theology among the younger generations.
 Those who see themselves as part of this movement will read Young, Restless, Reformed with delight.
 Those who are close to the movement (like myself) will discover reasons to celebrate and reasons to be concerned.
 Those who stand against the new Calvinism will find plenty of ammunition against the young and restless evangelicals.

 I thoroughly enjoyed the chapters that recounted the Calvinism of C.J.
 Mahaney and Josh Harris.
 I am not a charismatic in any sense, but I have benefited from the worship music coming from the Sovereign Grace crowd.
 I read two of C.J.’s books (The Cross-Centered Life and Humility) and thought both of them were good.
 Then, I met C.J. personally and thought his books were great!
-Here is a man who lives what he preaches.

 I appreciate as well the cautiousness of Mahaney’s charismatic worship.
 Whereas Piper has learned from Jonathan Edwards about the glory of God, Mahaney has leaned on Edwards for advice in navigating between the unbiblical excesses of many charismatic practices and the charismatic expressions of those gripped by the gospel of grace.

 As I closed Young, Restless, Reformed, I found myself celebrating certain aspects of the Reformed Resurgence.
 I also found myself with a new concerns about the perils that this movement will face.
 Below are some of my main concerns.